-2.4 OWS-5 Twiki
+2.4 OWS-8 Twiki

-Prior to the OWS-5 Kickoff, a Twiki site will be established for project collaboration purposes.
-This twiki will be a location for group collaboration, preparation and editing of raw content that may (should?) eventually work its way into an IPR.
-When the editor(s) and contributors reach consensus on the form and content of a publication, then move it to the Portal where it can be controlled (with versions) in a more formal manner.
+Prior to the OWS-8 Kickoff, a Twiki site will be established for project collaboration purposes.
+This twiki will be a location for group collaboration, preparation and editing of raw content that may (should?) eventually work its way into an ER.
+When the editor(s) and contributors reach consensus on the form and content of a publication, then it should be moved to the Portal where it can be controlled (with versions) in a more formal manner.

-2.5 Teleconference Procedure
+2.5 Teleconference / WebEx Procedure